receter/sys42/packages/ui/README.md

   const formField = useBaseFormField(options);

   // If you want to attach a CSS class to the component
-  // you can do this by simply mutating the className formField.elementProps.className = "my-form-field";
+  // you can do this by simply extending the className formField.elementProps.className = cn(
+    formField.elementProps.className,
+    "my-form-field",
+  );

   if (myProp) {
     formField.elementProps.className += " my-form-field--my-prop";
-  } else {
-    formField.elementProps.className += " my-form-field--no-my-prop";
   }

-  formField.renderArgs.labelProps.className = "my-form-field-label";
+  formField.renderArgs.labelProps.className = cn(
+    formField.renderArgs.labelProps.className,
+    "my-form-field-label",
+  );

   return formField;
 }